-A mobile telephone is provided to employees at the discretion of the Head of Service where it is considered appropriate for the delivery of the service.
+A mobile telephone is provided to employees at the discretion of the Service Manager where it is considered appropriate for the delivery of the service.
 The cost of the monthly rental is paid as well as business related calls.

 5.5 Car Mileage and Expenses